wiseman-timelord/Anim-Narrate-Direct/README.md

 Status: Alpha

 ### Description
-The project is being worked through, but currently a bit of nightmare with the TTS libraries repeatingly being for python 3.11.
-The intent is to offer a Gradio-based interface for generating narrations based video contents.
-It utilizes advanced machine learning models to convert text into spoken audio, supporting multiple languages and voices.
-Tts-Narrate-Gen is designed to provide a user-friendly interface for generating narrations from sections of text.
-The readme.md is still also being setup, and will be somewhat innacurate as the project evolves, and parts need updating.
+Tts-Narrate-Gen is a Gradio-based interface for generating high-quality narrations from text.
+It utilizes advanced machine learning models from `speechbrain` to convert text into spoken audio, supporting multiple languages and voices.
+The project is designed to provide a user-friendly interface for generating narrations from sections of text, with support for CUDA-enabled GPUs for accelerated processing.

 ### FEATURES
 - **Gradio Interface**: A web-based interface that allows users to interactively input text and generate narration.
-  - **Narrator Page**: Features a single-column text box for user input and three buttons: "Gen Sample", "Play Narrate", and "Save As MP3".
+  - **Narrator Page**: Features a single-column text box for user input and buttons to generate, play, and save audio.
   - **Configuration Page**: Allows users to configure TTS parameters, model settings, and view hardware details, with an "Update Settings" button for applying changes.
-- **Dynamic Model Support**: Capable of loading and utilizing various TTS models on HuggingFace, specifically I will intent to be using the ones here [Voices](https://huggingface.co/voices), that seem to have a wide enough range.
+- **Dynamic Model Support**: Capable of loading and utilizing various TTS models from the `speechbrain` library.
+- **CUDA Support**: Optimized for CUDA-enabled GPUs, providing faster audio generation.
 - **Multi-Language and Multi-Speaker Support**: Supports generating speech in multiple languages and different speaker voices, making it versatile for various narration needs.
 - **Automated File Management**: Manages audio output and settings configuration seamlessly through the interface.